How to Change Car Oil: Step-by-Step DIY Guide

 - Curbside collection: Some municipalities offer curbside used oil pickup on designated days.

 Store used oil in a clean, sealed container.
-Do not mix it with other fluids such as antifreeze, brake fluid, or solvents, as contaminated oil cannot be recycled through standard processes.
+Position a catch pan under the filter area first, then use the proper wrench to loosen the drain plug; on most vehicles, that plug is the lowest-point fastener on the oil pan.
+Do not mix drained oil with other fluids such as antifreeze, brake fluid, or solvents, as contaminated oil cannot be recycled through standard processes.

 Environmental Warning: Never pour used motor oil down a drain, into a storm sewer, or onto the ground.
 One gallon of used oil can contaminate up to one million gallons of drinking water.
 Improper disposal is illegal in most jurisdictions and carries significant fines.